GiaMat90/TheStandardGuyLeakDetector/README.md

 - Statically link the library detekt or detektd if building Release or Debug configuration.
 - Include at some point the header detekt.h, that's all!

-The library generate a report in a file called detektor_report.txt and also in the console if anyt.
+The library generate a report in a file called detektor_report.txt and also in the console if any.

 ## Contributing